Whale Watching in Sydney: A Comprehensive Guide

 Fairfax Lookout North Head is a top whale-watching spot.

-There are several easy walking trails in the sanctuary and military fortifications, which were essential to Sydney’s defence in WWII, and the Australian Memorial Walk, a series of paved pathways that link five monuments commemorating battles and military service.
+There are several easy walking trails in the sanctuary and military fortifications, which were essential to Sydney’s defence in WWII.
+The Australian Memorial Walk is a series of paved pathways that link five monuments commemorating battles and military service.

 Q Station is also a great choice if you fancy staying a few days like we did recently.